joelburton/bst-practice/README.rst

   What is the largest value in a BST?

 rank.py
-  For a BST, what is the rank (depth) of the node with the given value?
+  For a BST, what is the rank (level) of the node with the given value?

 Medium
 ++++++